Stuart Prebble: Early life and career

-Prebble is the author of eleven published books.
+Prebble was the author of 11 published books.
 These include two early novels, A Power in the Land, and The Lazarus File, as well as five comedy books on "Grumpy" themes.
 Secrets of the Conqueror, which is about the Falklands and the Cold War, was published by Faber in October 2012.
 His novel The Insect Farm was published by Alma Books in the UK in March 2015, and in the US by Mulholland Books in July 2015.
 He is the co-author of "Black and Blue" with Parm Sandhu, who was the most senior female BAME officer when she retired from the Met in 2019.